-- o content-specific pedagogy relevant to the lesson - o where and how the lesson fits in the larger unit of instruction - o what you expect students to learn and be able to do informal assessments (checks for understanding) you will use to determine if students are exceeding, meeting, or not yet meeting learning goal(s)
+- o content-specific pedagogy relevant to the lesson - o where and how the lesson fits in the larger unit of instruction - o what you expect students to learn and be able to do

 2. How will you know whether students learn what you are planning to teach?